 Refinishing Your Snowshoes

 Remember as well that when applying any oil-based treatment, always wear rubber gloves that are chemical resistant.
-And when refinishing, do it in a well-ventilated area with temperatures somewhere between 65 and 85 F (18-29 C).
+And when refinishing, do it in a well-ventilated area with temperatures between 65 and 85 F (18-29 C).
 In late April, temperatures in my garage and on the back deck often fall in the lower end of that range.

 If you don’t want to refinish yourself, another option is to send your traditional snowshoes to the manufacturer and pay to have them do a professional renovation.
 If the company no longer exists, try contacting any company that makes traditional snowshoes and ask them what it would cost to refinish your existing shoes.
-Or, have a local furniture refinisher take on the task of refinishing your snowshoes.
-Either way, it may be a little pricey but well worth it to keep a quality pair of traditional snowshoes for many years to come.
+Or, have a local furniture refinisher do the task of refinishing your snowshoes.
+Either way, it may be a little pricey, but well worth it to keep a quality pair of traditional snowshoes for many years to come.

 Repairing Your Snowshoes

-When it comes to repairing traditional snowshoes, I did have to repair a short strip of leather on one of my modified bear paws due to not treating the ‘shoes for the first five years that I owned them.
+When it comes to repairing traditional snowshoes, I did have to fix a short strip of leather on one of my modified bear paws due to not treating the ‘shoes for the first five years that I owned them.
 Unfortunately, I was unaware of proper snowshoe care techniques at that time.
 But now, they are nearly 20 years old and doing just fine.

 Hang Up Your’ Shoes, But Not Your Feet